 The Consortium is governed by a Plan Agreement administered by a Board of Directors, consisting of one Director for each member.
-As of June 30, 2015 (the last year for which an audited financial statement is available) there were 19 participating members from Rensselaer, Columbia and Greene Counties in New York State, including Questar III.
-The amount held by the Plan on behalf of Questar III at June 30, 2015 approximated \$1,135,336, which approximates the outstanding estimated liability for self-insured workers' compensation claims at June 30, 2015.
-Payments made to the Consortium for the year ended June 30, 2016 were \$262,100.
+As of June 30, 2017 there were 19 participating members from Rensselaer, Columbia and Greene Counties in New York State, including Questar III.
+The amount held by the Plan on behalf of Questar III at June 30, 2017 was \$2,006,315, which approximates the outstanding estimated liability for self-insured workers' compensation claims at June 30, 2017.
+Payments made to the Consortium for the year ended June 30, 2017 were \$1,236,219.